 How to Store Arancini

 You can keep already fryed arancini in the refrigerator for a couple of days.
-You can heat them in the oven at 200°C (390 F) for 10 minutes before serving them.
+Reheat them in the oven at 200°C (390 F) for 10 minutes before serving.

-- baked arancini, lighter than the classic fried arancini;
+About cooking, many people prefer baked arancini, that are lighter than the classic fried ones.

 In Palermo, for example, they are large and round in shape; in the Catania area they are smaller, with shapes that identify the filling: flat-based and cone-shaped with meat sauce filling; round with ham and mozzarella filling; egg-shaped with chicken or spinach.

 Why are Sicilian Rice Balls called Arancini in Italy?

 The name arancini di riso comes from their shape, which resembles that of an orange (arancia), in addition to being almost as large as an orange and as yellow (because of the breading) as the citrus fruit

 In fact, arancini can change both name – depending on the area of Sicily (in Palermo they are called arancine) – and shape (in some cities they have a shape resembling a pear).